torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 1024 by default, which effectively boosts the tasks to run at the highest frequency and biases them to run on the biggest CPU.

-This knob allows admins to change the default behavior when uclamp is being used.
+This kanalb allows admins to change the default behavior when uclamp is being used.
 In battery powered devices particularly, running at the maximum capacity and frequency will increase energy consumption and shorten the battery life.

-This knob is only effective for RT tasks which the user hasn't modified their requested uclamp.min value via sched_setattr() syscall.
+This kanalb is only effective for RT tasks which the user hasn't modified their requested uclamp.min value via sched_setattr() syscall.

-This knob will not escape the range constraint imposed by sched_util_clamp_min defined above.
+This kanalb will analt escape the range constraint imposed by sched_util_clamp_min defined above.

 For example if